Global Gambling Industry in Recent Years

 Macau’s gambling habits have always been prominent, with the statistics showing that gambling activity is only growing on Chinese shores.
 Year-on-year monthly growth in Macau casino revenue remains at a steady 1.1%.
 This puts Macau on course to smash yearly targets with regards to gross gaming revenue.

 According to current data based upon infrastructure, visitation, and rising spending growth, it could reach as high as $53 billion by 2022.
 This data comes from a Morgan Stanley report titled “Macau 2022 - Power of Compounding”.
 In the report, the analyst states, “We think the quality of growth will be better, as more than 80 percent of the forecast profit should come from the mass market segment.
-Starting in 2018, we expect to see game-changer infrastructure developments with respect to HK-Zhuhai-Macao Bridge and Hengqin.
+The 2018 opening of the Hong Kong-Zhuhai-Macau Bridge was a game-changing infrastructure development, connecting HK and Macau regions with the city of Zhuhai on mainland China.
+The city's Hengqin island also continued its enormous development project, with the aim of making the entire connected region a world centre of leisure, tourism and gaming.
 We also think that by 2022, there will be clarity around license renewal, development capex and infrastructure ramp.”

 Powered by strong and consistent growth figures, Macau may be the only place in the world – excluding Las Vegas - where land-based casino play is truly flourishing.